ayoolaolafenwa/PixelLib/docs/instance.rst

   segment_image.load_model("mask_rcnn_coco.h5")

 This is the code to load the mask rcnn model to perform instance segmentation.
-Download the mask rcnn model from `here <https://github.com/ayoolaolafenwa/PixelLib/releases/download/1.2/mask_rcnn_coco.h5>`_

 .. code-block:: python